MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 ### Change the size of a hologram

-- Pinch the blue dial (**Scale** control) on the right side of the part.
+Select a hologram.
+Pinch the blue dial (**Scale** control) on the right side of the part.
 A slider track appears above and below the **Scale** control to show scaling up or down.

     ![Change the size by using touch.](media/touch-scale-hologram.gif "Change the size by using touch")

 ### Edit a hologram

-- Touch the **Edit hologram** button with your finger, and then touch the command that you want.
+Select a hologram.
+Touch the **Edit hologram** (pencil) button with your finger, and then touch the command that you want.

     ![Edit a hologram by using touch.](media/touch-edit-menu.gif "Edit a hologram by using touch")